gavinsteinhoff/HKC/README.md

 Users can submit feedback with, `/feedback submit`.
 This will send the message the the logs channel.

-Users can also be banned from submiting feedback, `/feedback ban`
+Users can also be banned from submitting feedback, `/feedback ban`

 ![image](https://user-images.githubusercontent.com/10859074/132279144-e42c12dc-00ba-4cbb-bb83-00d422bd3134.png)